Our Homeschool Student College Admission Process

 - Graduation date

-- Signed statement by your parent or guardian verifying that the completed degree is equivalent to a secondary education and abides by state standards
+- Signed statement by your parent or guardian verifying that you completed the equivalent to a standard secondary education that abides by state standards

 *If you complete your high school education through an umbrella homeschool program such as Abeka, the addendum and signature are not required for the final homeschool transcript when sent directly from the umbrella school.